rayprogramming/copilot-os/docs/guides/development.md

 # Development Guide

-This guide covers local setup, building, testing, and contributing to the Copilot Agent Chain repository.
+This guide covers local setup, building, testing, and contributing to the CoPilot OS repository.

 ## Prerequisites